A Checklist for Craft Shows

 I have to admit, it’s a little gut-wrenching to put yourself out there like that and make no sales.
 It’s brutal!
 Every time someone walks by your booth, looks it up and down, and keeps walking, it’s like taking a little bit of sandpaper to the soul.
 I started wondering if these events were worth doing at all.
 After booth fees and materials costs, I had quite a bit of work to do to break even.

 After lunch, traffic picked up a little.
 My fiancé, Philip the Extrovert, came with me, and he did a great job 1) making friends with everyone and 2) convincing people to buy my prints and cards!
 I wound up selling quite a few prints and cards after all, thanks to his salesmanship.
-(Full disclosure, we spent a good chunk of it on tamales, hot sauce, and queso from other vendors.
+(Full disclosure, we spent a good chunk of our profits on tamales, hot sauce, and queso from other vendors.
 Selling prints makes Philip hungry.
-Still, a win's a win!)
+Still, a win’s a win!)

 By the end of the day, we did wind up making a nice little profit.
 I would definitely like to do more craft fairs in the future.
 I also feel like I have a much better idea of how to prepare for next time.
 I even put together a craft fair checklist, which I’ve copied below: